Tiffinger-Thiel-GmbH/schematics/README.md

-# Tiffinger & Thiel GmBH Nestjs Schematics
+# Tiffinger & Thiel GmbH Nestjs Schematics
 A fork of [Nestjs Schematics](https://github.com/nestjs/schematics) with our own defaults.

 ## Description